Once Upon a Time

 My most vivid memories are based around my family.
 I remember family vacations and picnics and parties.
 I remember lots of road trips on the weekend.
 My dad would say, “who wants to go for a ride?” and we would all pile into the station wagon and head out for an adventure.
 Those road trips were the best, sitting in the back seat, saying, “are we there yet?”
 I remember hiking on the Appalachian trail.
 I remember my first ride on an airplane.
 I remember trips to the ice cream shop and nights at the drive-in movie theater.

 I also remember being a mean spirited girl.
 I was jealous of my brother Bobby when I was little and remember telling him how much I didn’t love him.
-I liked to make him cry and then I would comfort him and tell him I didn’t mean what I said.
+I liked to make him cry.
+Then I would comfort him and tell him I didn’t mean what I said.
 Remembering this makes me want to cry.
 What makes a child mean?
 I remember locking my cousin Cheryl in the bathroom and not letting her out until she was crying.
 For some unknown reason, I just liked to make children cry.
 I was very little, between 4 and 8 years old, when I did these things.

 These were the foundation years of my life.
-I was loved and had an awesome family.
+I felt loved and had an awesome family.
 I don’t think there was anything out of the ordinary in my early childhood.
 I was disciplined, not ever abused.
 My parents rarely had to spank me because when they did, I learned to stop the behavior that caused the spanking in the first place.